michalkotlinski/www/md/faq.md

 ### What if users want to own a Slock outright?

-It's possible to avoid paying the per-use fees by opting by opting to pay a one-time deployment fee to the DAO.
+It's possible to avoid paying the per-use fees by opting to pay a one-time deployment fee to the DAO.
 Note that the amount in question will be determined by the DAO itself as it engages with the service provider.

 ### Can I mine DAO tokens?